awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

   ...
   ```

-  For more information, see [CRR Additional Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](crr-replication-config-for-kms-objects.md)\.
+  For more information, see [Additional Replication Configuration: Replicating Objects Created with Server\-Side Encryption \(SSE\) Using Encryption Keys stored in AWS KMS](replication-config-for-kms-objects.md)\.

-## Example Replication Configurations<a name="crr-config-example-configs"></a>
+## Example Replication Configurations<a name="replication-config-example-configs"></a>

 To get started, you can add the following example replication configurations to your bucket, as appropriate\.